AhmedHeshamEG/IdeaToMarkdown/docs/01_getting_started.md

 - Follow the agent's voice prompts to capture your ideas.
 - Say `"exit agent"` or `"quit agent"` to end the session.

-Your notes will be saved in the `my_markdown_notes` directory within the project folder.
+Your notes will be saved in the `markdown_notes` directory within the project folder.

 ## Troubleshooting